data search and access problems via ecogrid

 agreed to develop a test case for this demonstrating data access failures.

-#5 Updated by Dan Higgins over 13 years ago
+#5 Updated by Dan Higgins almost 14 years ago

 This bug is related to Bug # 2174 in SEEK Bugzilla which describes details of